wp-plugins/flyzoo/readme.txt

 Yes!
 We are currently in Beta and the product is free.
 We'll also keep the product free after the Beta, and offer premium plans for advanced features.

+= How do I create a new Chatroom? =

+Just log into the widget (on your site) using your administrative account, then click on the "CHATS" icon on the widget and here you'll find the "CREATE NEW CHAT" button.
+Only the administrator and site operators are allowed to create chatrooms!

 = System Requirements?  =